praveen-dhankhar/finance-Analitics-AI-API/Backend/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---
-*Developed with ❤️ by the FinFlow Team*
+*Developed with ❤️ by Praveen Dhankhar*